Shiva656/shiva656.github.io/README.md

 ### Support

-Contact support using the live chat of our application
+Contact our support team through “Live Chat” or “Help us improve” options through our application.

+Alternatively, you can contact us through mail at feedback@500apps.com

 Report a bug, file a feature request or send a pull request in the issue tracker.